constrict0r/userconfig/doc/source/description.rst

 - If the **configuration** variable is defined and the **users** variable is defined, clone the git repositories listed on it into each user home folder.

-This role do not expand files or URLs by default because the most common case is to specify URLs that points directly to a skeleton repository, so the default behavior for this role is to treat file paths and URLs as plain text.
+This role expand files or URLs by default so you must write your items like:

+.. substitution-code-block:: bash

+ |DEFAULT_VAR_NAME|:
+   - item_path: |DEFAULT_VAR_VALUE|
+     item_expand: false

-You can change the default behavior by:
+You can change this default behaviour by:

-- Setting the **expand_b** variable to *true*.
+- Setting the **expand** variable to *false*.

 Or